C.F. Martin used many bridge designs on his guitars. Here we

 most people assume that the long "through-cut" saddle pre-dated the

-drop-in saddle.
-But as you can see, even earlier Martin bridges
+short drop-in saddle.
+But as you can see, even earlier Martin

 If you look carefully at the photograph of the ivory saddle above, you